PushPushGo logo PushPushGo push service GDPR compliant

 When you take a look at the global publishing industry, you see it's mostly digitized.
 Take The New York Times as an example.
 In 2020, this newspaper lost 7.4% of its print subscribers.
 In the same year, their digital edition got 1.66 million new subscribers.

-Today, publishers need to attract a digital audience and grow their revenues online.
-Although it’s not yet time to prophesy the end of the printed press, it is beyond doubt that digital content is the future for the whole industry.
+Today, stating that publishers need to attract a digital audience and grow their revenues online is just preaching to the choir.
+Although it's not yet time to prophesize the end of the printed press, it is beyond doubt that digital content is the future for the whole industry.
 No matter if we talk about a newspaper in America or a magazine for modelers in Germany.

 The reason is apparent – digital content is easier to get (all you have to do is open your smartphone, and you don't have to wait in line at a newspaper stand), quicker and more convenient to read, and in many instances, cheaper as well.

 This begs the question – what can publishers do to attract more readers and grow their digital subscription revenue?
-Let’s have a look at possible solutions.
+After all, according to the latest data, the subscription numbers seem to plateau in the recent years.
+Let's have a look at possible solutions.

 How to grow digital subscription revenue